typelevel/claimant/README.md

 Currently `Claim(...)` will potentially evaluate its expression (or sub-expressions) multiple times, in any order.
-In the future we could be more up-tight about preserving execution order and ensuring sub-expressions are run exactly as they would be, but so far this hasn't been a priority.
+In the future we could be more uptight about preserving execution order and ensuring sub-expressions are run exactly as they would be, but so far this hasn't been a priority.